The wind chill temperature index provides information on the potential danger from winter winds and freezing temperatures.

 Find a full listing of winter related warnings and terminology from the National Weather Service.

-Blizzard Warning: Blizzard conditions (snow and/or blowing snow reducing visibiity to 1/4 mile or less for 3 hours or longer AND sustained winds of 35 mph or greater) occurring or expected within the next 12-18 hours.Take Action!
+Blizzard Warning: Blizzard conditions are occurring or expected within the next 12-18 hours.
+Includes snow and/or blowing snow reducing visibility to 1/4 mile or less for 3 hours or longer AND sustained winds or frequent gusts of 35 mph or greater.Take Action!

-Wind Chill Warning: Wind chills of -20F or lower expected east of the Blue Ridge Mountains; -25F or lower west of the Blue Ridge Mountains.
+Extreme Cold Warning (previously Wind Chill Warning): Wind chill or temperature is expected to fall to or below -10 degrees east of the Blue Ridge Mountains or -20 degrees west of and including the Blue Ridge Mountains.
 Take Action!

-Learn about Winter Storms and Their Impact
+Learn about Winter Storm Preparedness

-About Winter Weather
+Ready.gov: Winter Weather

-Website with information on what to do before, during and after a winter storm as well as information on possible flooding.
+What to do before, during and after a winter storm as well as information on possible flooding.

 Federal Emergency Management Agency (FEMA)